George Topor - Guitar/Keys/Backing vocals

 Early 2021 the band recorded a cover version of End of the Begining for a Black Sabbath tribute compilation organised by Antichrist Magazine.

-Tableau Mort worked with Neil Haynes (Parlour Studios) on their first album and returned to work on the release of their upcoming sophomore release, Visio In Somniis. which was realeased on 6th May 2022.
+Tableau Mort worked with Neil Haynes (Parlour Studios) on their first album and returned to work on the release of their sophomore release, Visio In Somniis. which was released on 6th May 2022.
 The band also chose to work again with artist Alex Shadrin on the artwork for the new record.

 UK black metallers Tableau Mort put the 'Roman' into 'Necromancy'.....the new song is a typically blistering and dynamic slice of epic black metal fury, and the video has plenty of drama (and excellent beards) to back it up.
 (Metal Hammer)